Federal Student Aid Updates

 Graduate PLUS loans are eliminated for new borrowers starting July 1, 2026.

-Beginning July 1, 2026, new federal borrowing limits apply to Federal Direct Unsubsidized Loans for graduate and professional students:
+Beginning July 1, 2026, the following federal borrowing limits apply to Federal Direct Unsubsidized Loans for graduate and professional students:

 Federal loan legacy provisions apply, see below.